16. Environments and evaluation (*)#

 ## <environment: R_GlobalEnv>

 It is the global environment.
-Let us evaluate the same function from within another one:
+Let’s invoke the same function from another one:

 call_print_enclosure <- function()